Bankura Junction railway station

 Bankura Junction railway station is a railway junction station of Kharagpur–Bankura–Adra line and Bankura–Damodar Railway (Bankura–Masagram line) route under the Adra railway division of South Eastern Railway.
-It is situated at Lalbazar, Bankura town in Bankura district in the Indian state of West Bengal.
+It is situated near Lalbazar, Bankura town in Bankura district in the Indian state of West Bengal.
 Numerous express trains stop here.
+Recently, the train platform locators has been updated in the platforms, which has been really helpful for the passengers in order to identify the couch location of the train.

+Bankura railway station is a three-way junction point having direct connection to Adra/Gomoh, Bishnupur/Kharagpur/Balasore, Masagram station on the Howrah-Barddhaman chord line via Sonamukhi.

 Trains

 Some of the major trains available from this railway station are as follows: